emotion-js/emotion/CONTRIBUTING.md

 ## Running Tests

 - `yarn test` will run the tests once.

-- `yarn test:coverage` will run the tests and produce a coverage report in `coverage/`.
+- `yarn coverage` will run the tests and produce a coverage report in `coverage/`.
 - `yarn test:watch` will run the tests on every change.

 ## Building

 - Run `yarn build` in the root directory to build the modules.
 (Required before publishing)
-- `yarn clean` will delete built resources.
+- Run `yarn build PACKAGE_NAME ANOTHER_PACKAGE_NAME` to only build certain packages.
+- Run `yarn build:watch` to build packages on every change.

 ## Documentation Website Development